Leipzig: Home of Bach, Mendelssohn, Schumann...and so much more!

 It is no accident, given these great composers, that music continues to play a central role in Leipzig today.
 The city’s rich musical heritage includes the well-known Gewandhaus Orchestra, which celebrated its 275th anniversary in 2018, and the St. Thomas Boys Choir, which can look back on over 800 years of history.

 J.S.
 Bach.
 Known for the quality of its program and the authenticity of the locations, the Bachfest offers performers and audience members alike the unique experience of attending concerts at the original locations from Bach's own time.
-Included in your program fee are tickets to three concerts at the Bachfest, including the St. Matthew Passion; two private concerts of chamber music; and a Motet performance by the St. Thomas Boys Choir.
+Included in your program fee are tickets to three concerts at the Bachfest, including the St. Matthew Passion and a concert of the renowned Gewandhaus Orchestra; two private concerts of chamber music; and a Motet performance by the St. Thomas Boys Choir.
 You’ll also have the opportunity to purchase tickets to additional concerts and performances associated with the Bachfest.

 There is something very special about this city and its people.
 For hundreds of years a center of commerce and political awareness, Leipzig in modern times has continued this tradition by playing a major role in the fall of communism in Eastern Europe.
 Since the reunification of Germany, the city has taken on a new energy, returning to its glory as a center for economic and cultural activity.
 As a center of Germany’s automotive industry, both Porsche and BMW have modern, state-of-the-art factories here and we’ll take a private tour of the BMW assembly line and learn about electric car production and carbon fiber technology.